VR51/host-flash/README.md

 - Local DNS Cache automatically cleared after hosts file installation or update
 - Better information about installed HF version to help you recognise when an update is available.
 - Better config reset management.
+- Use basic Grep regexes in whitelists.
+- Hosts removed through whitelist rules are logged to $HOME/.config/hostflash/.hfremoved so you can review and update whitelist rules.
 - Various tweaks and fixes
 - More to come...

 # What Host Flash™ Does
-Host Flash™ blocks computers from accessing content served by specific web hosts.
-These hosts, for example, could be reported malicious websites, known ad servers, adult websites or torrent sites.
+Host Flash™ installs a hosts blacklist into your computer.
+This blacklist consists of bad hosts, undesirable hosts, ad hosts and trackers.
+All hosts are websites.
+When installed, the blacklist prevents your computer from accessing content served by the blacklisted web hosts.
+Host Flash™ is a simple firewall.

 # Host Flash™ is interactive and configurable
-The interactive set-up program lets you control the host file firewall rules installed by Host Flash™ and lets you control the actions performed by Host Flash.
+The interactive set-up program lets you control the host file firewall rules installed by Host Flash™ and lets you manage the actions performed by Host Flash.

 Host Flash™ compiles and installs a blacklist of malware, adserver, tracker and cryptominer hosts.
 This prevents your computer making requests to domains (hosts) that could compromise your computer and privacy.
 You can choose the host lists to download and install.

-Host Flash™ will install your hosts file for you and provide an easy way for you to enable, disable and otherwise manage your system hosts file.
+Host Flash™ can install your hosts file for you and provide an easy way for you to enable, disable and otherwise manage your system hosts file.

 Be aware that hosts file redirect rules can be bypassed by use of a VPN such as the one provided by the Opera browser or by a Tor browser.